-Don’t get me wrong, I actually loved the Red Light District.
+As weird as it was, I actually loved the Red Light District.
 Not because I’m into marijuana (or prostitutes), it’s just one of the quirkiest places I’ve been to.
 There’s something really funny about watching men get pulled into windows (especially at 10am on a Sunday morning) by scantily clad women.
-Maybe I’m a little juvenile, but the whole sex craze that is so apparent in this area tends to make me laugh.
+Maybe I’m a little juvenile, but the whole sex craze that is so apparent in this area makes me laugh.
 It’s so over the top and extreme that I can’t help but giggle at some of the things.
 Seriously though, who would buy a blow-up doll with a penis AND breasts?

-I expected a couple of hours of history and culture, with some great stories and further insight, and I wasn’t disappointed.
+Over the course of a couple of hours, I learned a lot about the sex trade in Amsterdam.
 I learned about the process of becoming a prostitute, the history, and how it is controlled and legislated.
 I learned about the old local church, and how it used to thrive thanks to needy sailors, and of course I got some great and hilarious stories of the prostitutes of old who were pretty bad-ass women.
 It was a great tour and I highly recommend it but the most entertains part was when the tour wrapped up, we had one last opportunity: to see a peep show in Amsterdam.